Tommy Orange: Writing career

-In addition to his novels, Orange has published a profile of a Native American teen (17-year-old Jeffrey Martinez) for Esquire magazine in 2019, revealing what life is like for a Native American today.
+In addition to his novels, Orange has published a profile of a Native American teen (17-year-old Jeffrey Martinez) for Esquire magazine in 2019, portraying what life is like for a Native American today.
 Orange has also published short stories in the literary magazines McSweeney’s, Zoetrope: All-Story, and Zyzzyva.

 Orange participated in an episode of The Archive Project at the 2019 Sun Valley Writers' Conference.
 In the episode, he states that in many ways There There was for his dad and about his dad, whom he described as someone "very secure in their Indianness and doesn’t necessarily teach it to their kids".

 Orange's second novel, Wandering Stars, was featured on the cover of the March 2024 issue of BookPage magazine.
 The cover story featured an article by Orange regarding the inspiration and process of completing the novel.
 He expressed significant concern that a follow-up novel to There There could be perceived as "lowbrow" before it was released.
 He wrote that a sequel felt "Like it belonged in the Marvel-Universe of decision-making, like people would think it was a cash grab even though I made the decision before the success of There There".
 He also stated that the title of the novel was inspired by the 1994 song "Wandering Star" by Portishead.